01 of 06

 Behind the Scenes at California Adventure

-After an early entry into California Adventure's Hollywood Land, we went behind the scenes in the Animation Building for a private visit to Turtle Talk with Crush and for a drawing lesson in the animation studio.
+After an early entry into California Adventure, you'll go behind the scenes again.
 You might also get to go behind the big screen at Soarin' to find out how it's all done.

-An afternoon with no scheduled activities will be welcome, but there may be more VIP Fastpasses to burn.
-And a goodbye dinner.
-And VIP seating for World of Color.
+An afternoon with no scheduled activities will be welcome, and you might have VIP Fastpasses to burn.
+And a goodbye dinner with a special guest or tow.

-As is common in the travel industry, the writer was provided with a complimentary trip for the purpose of review.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our ethics policy.
+As is common in the travel industry, the writer received a complimentary trip for the purpose of review.
+While it has not influenced this review, TripSavvy.com believes in full disclosure of all potential conflicts of interest.